 Scope of Study

-Subject Terms: assisted living, assisted living facilities, health care facilities, health services utilization, health status, institutional care, living arrangements, long term care, mortality rates, nursing homes, older adults, patient care, payment methods, vital statistics
+Subject Terms: assisted living, assisted living facilities, disabilities, health care facilities, health services utilization, health status, institutional care, living arrangements, long term care, mortality rates, nursing homes, older adults, patient care, payment methods, vital statistics

 Geographic Coverage: United States